Mason Hawkins: Professional history

 Hawkins was Director of Research at First Tennessee Investment Management (1974–1975) and Director of Research at Atlantic National Bank (1972–1973), prior to founding Southeastern.
 He received a B.A. in Finance from the University of Florida in 1970 and an M.B.A. in Finance from the University of Georgia in 1971.
 Hawkins also holds the Chartered Financial Analyst (CFA) designation.

 In 1975, Hawkins founded Southeastern Asset Management and later launched the Longleaf Partners Funds, a suite of mutual funds and UCITS funds, in 1987.

 Investment strategy

 Hawkins is a value investor.
 When considering prospective investments, he looks for three criteria: strong businesses with good people, at deeply discounted prices.

 Hawkins invests in businesses with solid balance sheets.
 He looks for businesses that trade at far below intrinsic value and have a capable management team, which are important factors for long-term success.
-His firm, Southeastern Asset Management, has concentrated portfolios with 18-22 stocks usually.
+His firm, Southeastern Asset Management, has concentrated portfolios with typically 18-22 stocks.